WP-CLI commands

 • wp simple-history db clear to clear the events database.

-See below for an explanation of each command.
+See below for explanation of most of the commands.

 WP-CLI event list command